Explore My City Omaha with guest blogger LeAnna Brown

 Getting Around: Omaha, sadly, is lacking in good public transportation options, you will need a car to get around if wanting to venture far from the downtown area

 Eat a Runza: Every Nebraskan loves their Runzas!
-Find these local fast food chain and order yourself a classic Runza.
-A meat filled pastry with sauerkraut and (optional) cheese is Oh So Delicious and started right here in the heart of America!
+Find this local fast-food chain and order yourself a classic Runza.
+A meat-filled pastry with sauerkraut and (optional) cheese is Oh So Delicious and started right here in the heart of America!

 Did you know: Useless fact for your day: Kool-aid was “invented in Nebraska?”
 There are so many other family-friendly activities and things to do in Omaha.
 Instead of skipping over the city simply because you’ve never heard of it before, get off the beaten path of “popular” cities in America and explore this hidden gem!

 Have you ever been to Omaha?
 What are other family-friendly activities are a must?

 Thanks so much to LeAnna for sharing her small but exciting corner of the world – definitely a good reason to head off the normal beaten track if you are headed to the States